GermanPearls/time-tracker/readme.txt

 = Requirements =
 This plugin is an add-on and **requires either Contact Form 7 or WP Forms** plugin to work properly.

-**NEW:** Based on user request, this plugin now works with EITHER **Contact Form 7** OR **WP Forms**.

 One of these form plugins must be installed and activated before installing Time Tracker.

-Note that Time Tracker is in no way affiliated with Contact Form 7 or WP Forms.
+Time Tracker is in no way affiliated with Contact Form 7 or WP Forms.

 = Time Tracker Features =
 Time Tracker is a freelancer's time management tool.
 It keeps track of:

 * Clients including contact information, separate bill-to information, and how the client found you
-* Projects, which can have several related tasks
+* Projects and their related tasks
-* Recurring weekly, monthly, or yearly tasks; Tasks will automatically be added to your to do list based on your chosen frequence
+* Recurring weekly, monthly, or yearly tasks; Tasks will automatically be added to your to do list based on your chosen frequency
 * To do list with open items, due dates, time budget, and task status
-* Time worked including work notes and time billed
+* Time worked including work notes and billing details

 Time Tracker helps to: